inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 We set :par:`reservedMobileSlots` to 0, and :par:`numSlots` to 8.
 The
 :par:`slotDuration` parameter will run from 10ms to 1s in 10ms steps.
 The
-number of received packets are displayed on the following image (time in seconds):
+number of received packets is displayed on the following image (time in seconds).

 .. figure:: media/lmac.png
    :width: 100%

-It is apparent from the results that the network can carry almost all the traffic in this scenario (as opposed to the :ned:`XMac` and :ned:`LMac` results.)
+It is apparent from the results that the network can carry almost all the traffic in this scenario (as opposed to the :ned:`XMac` and :ned:`LMac` results).
 The best performing value for :par:`slotDuration` is 40ms.
 Note that the lowest :par:`slotDuration` values up until 120ms yield approximately the same results (around 100 packets), with the 40ms value performing marginally better.
 Choosing the higher :par:`slotDuration`